-Let you child explore this newfound winter wonderland.
+Let your child explore this newfound winter wonderland.
 Encourage them to watch for wildlife among the bare trees, and look for tracks in the snow from different critters.

 Inviting kids to discover the wonders of winter at a young age encourages them to enjoy the season as they grow up.
 As they spend time outside in the cold, they will develop resilience and foster a fascination with the changing seasons.

 There’s so much to do!

 There’s certainly no lack of things for your kids to do outside in the winter.
 Thirty-one provincial parks are open in the winter, and offer a whole range of activities for your family to enjoy.

 Snowshoeing, skating, tobogganing, or cross-country skiing make for a fun and active day out in nature.